asensio-lab/workplace-charging-experiment/README.md

 16. *facilityType*: a categorical variable indicating the type of facility a station is installed at; manufacturing = 1, office = 2, research and development = 3, other = 4
 17. *Mon, Tues, Wed, Thurs, Fri, Sat, Sun*: binary variables for day of week of a given session; 1 if the session occurred on that day of week, 0 otherwise
 18. *reportedZip*: binary variable for if a user reported his or her zip code; 1 if zip code was reported, 0 otherwise

-## Exernal Sample Data ("external_sample.csv")

-This file contains the start and end times of sessions logged at a different firm than the one considered in our study, used for generating the histogram of plugouts in Figure S4.

-### Data Dictionary

-1. *startTime*: the hour of day, from 1 to 24, during which the session was initiated
-2. *endTime*: the hour of day, from 1 to 24, during which the session was terminated